apps4u/UsergridSDK/README.md

 	    }
 	}
 	```
-- Once the custom subclass is created you will need to register the new class as a subclass before :
+- You will also need to register the custom subclass:

 	```swift
 	Usergrid.initSharedInstance(orgId: "orgId", appId: "appId")